Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :alt: Settings
    :align: center

-You can either click the PREHEAT button to preheat the print to a default temperature of 210C.
-Or create your own presets by clicking the pencil next to Extruder Temperature.
+You can either click the PREHEAT button to preheat the print to a default temperature of 210C, or create your own presets by clicking the pencil next to Extruder Temperature.

 .. image:: images/preset.png
    :alt: preset
    :align: center

 If you choose to create your own preset, a new Window will popup after clicking the pencil.
 In this window you can set up to 3 custom presets.
-Once you name the preset and designate a temperature press Save.
+Once you name the preset and designate a temperature, click Save.

 .. image:: images/presets1.png
    :alt: preset